tatymoly/javascript_pocket_dictionary/javascript.md

 ### 16. Typescript

-Is a superset of javascript.
+It's a superset of javascript.
 It was developed by Microsoft.
 It is transpiled to javascript.
-Typescript makes code easier to read and understand.
-It is typed, which means you can assign a type of any variable, and that helps with immutability, because you wont change the type fo the value.
+Typescript makes code easier to read and to understand.
+It is typed, which means you can assign a type of any variable, and that helps with immutability, because you won't be able to change the type of the value.
 Typescript can tell you when you have errors in your code.
-It has: string, number, undefined, null, symbol, boolean, turple, void and any.
+It supports several types: string, number, undefined, null, symbol, boolean, turple, void and any.

 ### 17. Classes